Table of Contents

 The San Jose Center For the Performing Arts, on W. San Carlos St. and S. Almaden Boulevard, is exactly 1 short block from the Children’s Discovery Museum light rail station and the Convention Center light rail station.

 Montgomery Theater is located at 271 South Market Street.
 The theater’s entrance is just north of San Carlos Street.

 The Tech Museum of Innovation is at 201 S. Market Street (between Park Ave. and West San Carlos Street).
 From W. San Carlos and Market, walk a short distance north to the park in the middle of Market (Plaza de Cesar Chavez) bearing to your left.
 The entrance to the Tech Museum of Innovation is just after the curve ends, at the left (west) side of Plaza de Cesar Chavez, on your left.

 The Fairmont Hotel is at 170 S. Market Street, between Park Ave. and West San Carlos Street.
 The Hotel’s entrance is on the east side of Caesar Chavez Park.
 Travel to the Hotel is in opposite direction you would go for the Tech Museum of Innovation.

 Children’s Discovery Museum & Guadalupe River Park

-The Children’s Discovery Museum, at W. San Carlos Street off Highway 87, is directly served by the Children’s Discovery Museum light rail station and the VTA’s 23 and 81 bus lines.
+The Children’s Discovery Museum, at W. San Carlos Street off Highway 87, is directly served by the Children’s Discovery Museum light rail station and VTA’s 23 local and 523 Rapid bus lines.
 These are detailed on the map below.